sanger-pathogens/assembly_unicycler_short_read/README.md

 ## Credits

-assembly_unicycler_short_read was inspired by the [nf-core/bacass](https://github.com/nf-core/bacass) and contains components derived from that pipeline.
+assembly_unicycler_short_read was inspired by the [nf-co.re/bacass](https://github.com/nf-core/bacass) and contains components derived from that pipeline.

 ## Support

-For further information or help, don't hesitate to get in touch via [path-help@sanger.ac.uk](mailto:path-help@sanger.ac.uk).
+For further information or help, don't hesitate to get in touch via [pam-informatics@sanger.ac.uk](mailto:pam-informatics@sanger.ac.uk).

 ## Citations

-If you use assembly_unicycler_short_read for your analysis, please cite the nf-core/bacass pipeline using the following doi: [10.5281/zenodo.2669428](https://doi.org/10.5281/zenodo.2669428)
+If you use `assembly_unicycler_short_read` for your analysis, please cite the `nf-co.re/bacass` pipeline using the following doi: [10.5281/zenodo.2669428](https://doi.org/10.5281/zenodo.2669428)

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

-You can cite the `nf-core` publication as follows:
+You can cite the `nf-co.re` publication as follows:

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >